freenas/freenas-docs/userguide/intro.rst

 * The legacy |web-ui| has been removed and no longer appears as an option in the :ref:`login screen <Logging_In>`.

-* Warden has been removed along with support for warden jails or plugins installed using %brand% 11.1 or earlier.
+* Warden has been removed along with all CLI and |web-ui| support for warden jails or plugins installed using %brand% 11.1 or earlier.

 * :guilabel:`Domain Controller` has been removed from